bheimbu/evolutionary_ecology/docs/source/section.rst

 **2. Download a stack of sequences from a list of search hits:**

 - Tick all sequences of interest
-- Go to „Send to“and select „Clipboard“ [files from alternative searches can be added (tick sequence → 'Send to' → 'Clipboard')]
+- Go to „Send to“and select „Clipboard“ [files from alternative searches can be added (tick the box left to the sequence → 'Send to' → 'Clipboard')]
 - Once all required sequences are saved to the clipboard:
 - Click on 'Clipboard' (top right) and check if your desired sequences are included
 - Saving the content of the clipboard to a local hard drive: